Masha Akatieva

 SELECT MAX(( SELECT (( SELECT SUM(Reward Value) BY Brand Key)) BY SaaS State Key))

-The article explains in more detail what each part of this metric does, but in short it will allow you to slice Reward Value by SaaS State
+The article explains in more detail what each part of this metric does, but in short it will allow you to slice Reward Value by SaaS State and SaaS Date.

-in this example.
+Iām not sure about comparing the Created at date dimension with SaaS Date in this example.
 As I mentioned, you should be able to use the latter to slice this report, but Iād recommend experimenting with the syntax to see if the comparison will work out on your LDM.

 Let me know if you have any more questions or additional details about the use-case to help us come up with some solution!Masha Akatieva